TeamJeeves/Jeeves-Bot-Documentation/docs/commands/dashboard/role-management/achievements.md

 ## Use case

-This integration could be used to show who the most achieved players are on your server, potentially opening new discussion channels
+This integration could be used to show who the most achieved players are on your server, potentially opening new discussion channels.
 ## Default roles

 By default you will need to create roles in the following format for this integration to work.